 Non-residential Children’s Program

-The Non-Residential Program now provides two weekly groups that serve both adults and their children simultaneously.
-One of the groups serves the children of the Spanish speaking support group in Kingston.
-Our non-residential children’s groups target many of the goals described for the residential program groups.
+The Non-Residential Program provides two weekly groups that serve both adults and their children simultaneously, one for English speakers and one for Spanish speakers.
+Our non- residential children’s groups target many of the goals described for the residential program groups.
 Knowledgeable child care staff work to provide a safe environment for children to freely express themselves.
 A family style meal, modeling positive communication and safe interactions takes place at each group.
 Individual time with the staff, as needed to offer an opportunity to express feelings about the abuse the children have witnessed and/or endured, is offered whenever possible.
 Referrals are made to outside agencies when additional services are assessed to be needed.

 Overall, there was a significant increase in the number of individuals utilizing Family’s Non- Residential Domestic Violence Services.